Hermanlrx/BurstTron/README.md

 A computer vision project using Detectron2 for object detection and classification of type III and groups of type III SRBs on radio data (Irish-LOFAR images).

-## Prerequisites

-- Python 3.10
-- NVIDIA GPU with CUDA support (recommended)
-- Conda package manager (adaptable for other environments)

 ## Installation